Your Ultimate Capsule Wardrobe Shopping Guide

 Thanks to a slew of contemporary brands, tailored trousers have thrown off their stuffy and restrictive connotations.
 Universal Standard makes the smartest and sleekest pieces in a wide range of sizes while Oak + Fort’s streamlined styles are tempting us away from our trusty denim.
 Go suited and booted if you please but a tailored trouser looks as good with a white tee and silver jewelry as it does with a crew-neck knit.

-Silver Jewellery
+Silver Jewelery

 If gold isn't your thing, simple silver pieces work equally well with just about everything in your wardrobe.
-From super thin snake chains to no-need-to-take-them-out sleeper hoops, see Daisy, Missoma and Astrid & Miyu for the cream of the crop.
+From super-thin snake chains to no-need-to-take-them-out sleeper hoops, see Daisy, Missoma and Astrid & Miyu for the cream of the crop.

 The Leather Jacket